rayzerbrain/SpectatorShootingRange/README.md

 # In-depth information
 The shooting range can be accessed whenever someone is spectating using the .range command in their console.
 This teleports them as a tutorial class to the range and gives them one of each weapon (excluding the com-15, as it causes the inventory limit to exceed 8).
 They are constricted to within a fairly small boundary to practice shooting targets located at varying distances from the range starting area.

+# Disclaimer
+This plugin is not intended to affect gameplay and is only intending to provide spectators with an alternate time-killer while waiting to spawn.
+However, certain aspects of the plugin may affect natural gameplay.
+This includes: hearing spectators shooting guns near the escape on surface, and being able to faintly hear and talk to said spectators (if the configuration allows)

 # Configuration
-The configurations that will appear in your [port number]-config.yml file allow you to change the following: \n
+The configurations that will appear in your [port number]-config.yml file allow you to change the following:

 Enable or disable the plugin